Let me ask you something.

 The truth is, until you’ve done it, it can seem complicated, difficult, and expensive.

 Nowadays, reliable and inexpensive hosts are easy to find.
-To help you with this I made a comparison table with Top 3 Web Hosting companies.
+To help you with this I personally use and highly recommend WP Engine.

-The proces of creating your self-hosted website isn’t any more diffucult than getting Internet hook-up at your home and setting up a wireless network.
+The proces of creating your self-hosted website isn’t any more difficult than getting Internet hook-up at your home and setting up a wireless network.

 Remember, if you’ve built a successful business on a site that’s not on your own domain, you don’t own your future … someone else does.